 Can all minerals be the gemstones?
-The answer is fair no. All minerals can be gemstones but not all gemstones can be minerals.
+The answer is fair no. All gemstones are basically minerals.
+But All minerals are not gemstones.
 Why all minerals can be gemstones??
 The first question is this.
 Gemstones are basically a form of minerals (inorganic) and organic substance.
 The difference between gems and minerals is this that gemstones have some attributes over which mostly are agreed.
 There are 1000s of minerals.
 So as there is a long list of gemstones.
 Gemstones are recognized by value, attractions, price.
 They are cut and used in jewellery.
 All minerals cannot be gemstones but all gemstones are minerals.

 Technically, a mineral is an inorganic substance naturally occurring with having a distinctive crystalline structure.
 All gemstones are not minerals.
 Some are organic like Amber, Copal.
 Gemstones have usually an economic, social and aesthetic value.
 Gemstones are classified as crystalline or amorphous.
 Amorphous gems usually no internal atomic structure and no occurring shape naturally.
 Examples are opal, amber and glass.
 Gemstones which have crystalline structure are called minerals.
 They have proper atomic structure, crystal system.
 Examples are ruby, emerald, sapphire, garnet, peridot, Aquamarine, tanzanite.
 The crystal structure is based on lattices shapes such as cubic, hexagonal, tetragonal, triclinic, monoclinic, trigonal etc.